 Today, Kathryn is spearheading the Omaha Opera Project.
 The purpose of this project is to give more performance opportunities to local singers.
 Omaha Opera Project will have its pilot performance in September.

 Kathryn has been a featured musical performer at the Omaha Santa Lucia Italian Festival and has also performed at the Italian American Heritage Festival of Iowa for the past several years.
-She lives with her husband and four children in Omaha, Nebraska.

 Il Trattenimento Italiano